AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Project --> Edit source file`

   Loads the project file into an editor so you can edit it.
-Use this if you need to access some features of the project files that aren't accessible graphically (such as rename statements and variables).
+Use this if you need to access some features of the project files that are not accessible graphically (such as rename statements and variables).

 * :menuselection:`Project --> Dependencies`